India drawn to meet Norway in Davis Cup, away tie dates clash with Asian Games | Sports-Games

 Even if the Indian players complete their Asian Games engagement by April 14, it will be practically difficult to reach Norway for the tie since the players need to acclimatise before they take to the courts.
 It is going to be a challenge for the All India Tennis Association (AITA) to ensure that the country is represented in both the events.

-''We and the Asian Tennis Federation had spoken to ITF about his since 12 Asian countries are going to be affected by this.
+''We and the Asian Tennis Federation had written to ITF about this, since 12 Asian countries are going to be affected by this.
 We had asked for a change in date but they did not agree, so we are filing an appeal to the ITF,'' AITA Secretary General Anil Dhupar told PTI.

+''We want to play both the events and so do other nations.
+Pakistan is also filing a separate appeal.
+Let's see.''
+Pakistan, Uzbekistan, Japan and India feature in World Group I while China, Lebanon, Thailand, Chinese Taipei, Hong Kong and Indonesia feature in World Group II in this year's September ties.
+Korea and Kazakhstan are part of the Davis Cup Finals.
+The Group stage of the event will played from September 14-18.

 Their next best player is Viktor Durasovic, who is placed 329 in singles ATP chart.